dfeagans/Reference-Files/Reference/Blender.md

 - **Shift+e** = crease adjustment.
 Sharpens and makes line red.
 Creases use the length of the edges to inform, so if the edges are different lengths extending away from the actual break you are trying to sharpen the sharpness will vary unintentionaly.

 # UV Unwrapping #
+- Before unwrapping anything you have to be in edit mode for the object and select the faces you want to unwrap, likely by hitting a to select all of them.
 - **Smart UV Project** = automated UV Unwrapping.
 Bring up using "u" shortcut.
 - **Ctrl+e -> Mark Seam** = Manually define a seam (in red) along that selected edge.
+- **Clear Seam** = Obviously stops the edge from being a seam for unwrap.
 - **Unwrap** = Unwrap Mesh using defined seams.
 Bring up using "u" shortcut.
 - **General UV Editor Notes**
   - Middle Click = pan